-Two-step verification is now available in WhatsApp Instant Messenger.
-It is another good step by WhatsApp that will protect your mobile number from unauthorized registration.
-If you have enabled Two-step verification on your mobile number then This 2-factor authentication will help to protect your identity, When someone will try to register their WhatsApp using your mobile number.
-Then he/she will need to enter 6 digits PIN which you have created with your existing WhatsApp registration.
-So this Whatsapp Two-step authentication feature hardens your security from identity theft.
+Two-step verification is now available in WhatsApp Instant Messenger, representing another positive step by WhatsApp to protect your mobile number from unauthorized registration.
+Enabling Two-step verification adds an additional layer of security to your identity, especially when someone attempts to register WhatsApp using your mobile number.
+In such cases, the person would need to enter a 6-digit PIN that you created during your existing WhatsApp registration.
+This Two-step authentication feature enhances your security and guards against identity theft.

-If you have not enabled Two-step verification feature then it’s time to secure your mobile number identity.
-So follow the steps below to enable Two-step verification in WhatsApp:
+If you haven’t enabled Two-step verification yet, it’s time to secure your mobile number identity.
+Follow the steps below to enable Two-step verification in WhatsApp:

-- Open WhatsApp and tap on upper right corner 3 dot menu and choose Settings.
+- Open WhatsApp and tap on the three-dot menu in the upper right corner, then choose Settings.

-- Now in the Settings tap on Account option.
+- In Settings, tap on the Account option.

-- In Account you’ll get Two-step verification option.
-To setting up 2-factor authentication tap on this option.
+- Under Account, you’ll find the Two-step verification option.
+To set up 2-factor authentication, tap on this option.

-- Now in the Two-step verification tap on Enable button.
+- In Two-step verification, tap on the Enable button.

-- Next enter an email ID.
-This email id help you to reset your passcode incase when you forget it.
-After entering tap on Next button.
+- Enter an email ID; this email will help you reset your passcode if you forget it.
+After entering, tap on the “Next” button.

-- On next Confirm your email Address and Tap on Save button.
+- Confirm your email address and tap on the Save button.

-- Now you have successfully enabled 2-step verification on your WhatsApp registered mobile number.
+- Congratulations, you have successfully enabled Two-step verification on your WhatsApp registered mobile number.

 - WhatsApp: How to disable account information sharing to Facebook.

-- WhatsApp: How to leave a Voice Message if friend not receive call.
+- WhatsApp: How to leave a Voice Message if a friend does not receive the call.

-- Reply to specific message in any chat in WhatsApp.
+- Reply to a specific message in any chat in WhatsApp.

 - Security verification WhatsApp end-to-end Encryption.